PHYSICAL THERAPY RESIDENCY PROGRAM ORTHOPEDIC PHYSICAL THERAPY

 • First full-time residency program in the state and first orthopedic residency in Houston

-• Unique orthopedic curriculum including a strong emphasis on differential diagnosis, manual therapy, pain science, exercise prescription, and mentorship
+• Unique orthopedic curriculum including a strong emphasis on differential diagnosis, pain science, exercise prescription, and mentorship

-• Residents will get more than 150 hours of one-on-one mentorship along with over 300 hours of classroom and lab instruction hours that augment daily practice in a dynamic, evidence-based setting.
+• Residents get more than 150 hours of one-on-one mentorship along with over 300 hours of classroom and lab instruction hours that augment daily practice in a dynamic, evidence-based setting

 • Graduates of the Harris Health Orthopedic Residency have gone on to earn OCS, FAAOMPT, and PhD designations, have become assistant and adjunct university professors as well as residency faculty, own their own practices, and they have also served in local, state, and national appointed positions.